 Implied volatility is not present volatility nor future volatility.
 It is simply the volatility calculated from the market price of the option premium.
 There is an indirect connection between historical volatility and implied volatility, in that historical volatility will have a large effect on the market price of the option premium, but the connection is only indirect; implied volatility is directly affected by the market price of the option premium, which, in turn, is influenced by historical volatility.
 Implied volatility is the volatility that is implied by the current market price of the option premium.
 That implied volatility does not represent the actual volatility of the underlying asset can be seen more clearly by considering the following scenario: a trader wants to either buy or sell a large number of options on a particular underlying asset.
 A trader may want to sell because he needs the money; perhaps, it is a pension fund that needs to make payments on its pension obligations.
 Now, a large order will have a direct influence on the pricing of the option, but it would have no effect on the price of the underlying.
 It is clear to see that the price change in the option premium is not effected by any changes in the volatility of the underlying asset, because the buy or sell orders are for the option itself, not for the underlying asset.
 As a further illustration, the implied volatility for puts and calls and for option contracts with different strike prices or expiration dates that are all based on the same underlying asset will have different implied volatilities, because the different options will each have a different supply-demand equilibrium.
 This is what causes the volatility skew and volatility smile.
 Thus, implied volatility is not a direct measure of the volatility of the underlying asset.

 Implied volatility varies with the change in the supply-demand equilibrium, which is why it measures the supply and demand for a particular option rather than the volatility of the underlying asset.
-For instance, if a stock is expected to increase in price, then the demand for calls will be greater than the demand for puts, so the calls will have a higher implied volatility, even though both the calls and the puts are based on the same underlying asset.
+For instance, if a stock is expected to increase in price, then the demand for calls will exceed the demand for puts, so the calls will have a higher implied volatility, even though both the calls and the puts are based on the same underlying asset.
 Likewise, puts on indexes, such as the S&P 500, may have a higher implied volatility, since there is a greater demand by fund managers who wish to protect their position in the underlying stocks.
-At the same time, the same fund managers generally sell calls on the indexes to finance the purchase of puts on the same index; such a spread is referred to as a collar.
+At the same time, the same fund managers may sell calls on the indexes to finance the purchase of puts on the same index; this spread is called a collar.
 This lowers the implied volatility on the calls while increasing the implied volatility for the puts.

-Because implied volatility is a measure of the instantaneous demand-supply equilibrium, it can indicate that an option is either over- or under-priced relative to the other factors that determine the option premium, but only if implied volatility is not higher because of major news or because of an impending event, such as FDA approval for a drug or the results of an important court case.
+Because implied volatility measures the instantaneous demand-supply equilibrium, it can indicate that an option is either over- or under-priced relative to the other factors that determine the option premium, but only if implied volatility is not higher because of major news or because of an impending event, such as FDA approval for a drug or the results of an important court case.
 Likewise, implied volatility may be low because the option is unlikely to go into the money by expiration.
-If implied volatility is high because of an impending event, then it will decline after the event, since the uncertainty of the event is removed; this rapid deflation of implied volatility is sometimes referred to as a volatility crush.
+If implied volatility is high because of an impending event, then it will decline after the event, since the uncertainty of the event is removed; this rapid deflation of implied volatility is sometimes called a volatility crush.

 However, implied volatility that is merely due to the normal statistical fluctuation of supply and demand for a particular option may be used to increase profits or decrease losses, especially for an option spread.
 If an option has high implied volatility, then it may contract later on, reducing the time value of the option premium in relation to the other price determinants; likewise, low implied volatility may have resulted from a temporary decline in demand or a temporary increase in supply that may revert to the average later.
-So high implied volatility will tend to decline, while low implied volatility will tend to increase over the lifetime of the option.
+So high implied volatility tends to decline, while low implied volatility tends to increase over the option lifetime.
 Thus, implied volatility may be an important consideration when setting up option spreads, where maximum profits and losses are determined by how much was paid for long options and how much was received for short options.
-When selecting long options for a spread, some consideration should be given to selecting strike prices that have lower implied volatilities, while strike prices for short options should have higher implied volatilities.
+When selecting long options for a spread, some consideration should be given to selecting strike prices with lower implied volatilities, while strike prices for short options should have higher implied volatilities.
 This lowers the debit when paying for long spreads while increasing the credit received for selling short spreads.

-Although the implied volatility varies widely among different assets, including different stocks, different indexes, different futures contracts, and so on, the volatility of an index will usually be less than the volatility of individual assets, since an index is a measure of the price changes of all the individual components of the index, where assets with greater volatility will be offset by other assets with lower volatility.
+Although the implied volatility varies widely among different assets, including different stocks, different indexes, different futures contracts, and so on, an index will be less volatile than its underlying individual assets, since an index measures the price changes of all the individual index components, where assets with greater volatility will be offset by assets with lower volatility.